What do my teeth have to do with my fertility?

 Most research on fertility and dental health focuses on periodontal disease.
 The main symptoms are swollen, red and sensitive gums.

 To diagnose periodontal disease, a hygienist must examine the gums with a periodontal probe.
-With it, the spaces of tissue that exist between the gum and the tooth are gently pressed.
-The objective is to identify pockets that indicate a possible periodontal disease, chronic inflammation of the gums or the tissues that support the jaw.
+With it, the tissue spaces that exist between the gum and the tooth are gently pressed.
+The objective is to identify pockets that indicate possible periodontal disease, chronic inflammation of the gums or the supporting tissues with the jaw.

-Approximately 1 in 10 people experience severe periodontal disease.
-If left untreated, periodontitis can lead to tooth loss and irreversible jawbone deterioration.
+About 1 in 10 people experience severe periodontal disease.
+If left untreated, periodontitis can lead to tooth loss and irreversible jaw deterioration.

-Periodontal disease is associated with a number of health conditions, including heart disease, diabetes, respiratory disease, and stroke.
+Periodontal disease is associated with a number of health conditions, including heart disease, diabetes, respiratory diseases, and stroke.

 Gingivitis

-Gingivitis is a milder form of gum disease but one that is even more common.
+Gingivitis is a milder form of gum disease but is even more common.

-According to a report by the World Health Organization (WHO), more than 75% of the population between 35 and 45 years of age and more than half of adolescents suffer from some type of gingival problem.
+According to a report from the World Health Organization (WHO), more than 75% of the population between 35 and 45 years old and more than half of adolescents suffer from some type of gingival problem.
 90% of the Spanish population is affected by gingivitis and almost 50% by periodontitis.

 Gingivitis is also an inflammation of the gums but does not lead to bone loss like periodontal disease.
 However, gingivitis can progress to periodontal disease.
 Poor oral hygiene is usually the main cause of gingivitis.